History of Bay Area Rapid Transit: 2019–present: Modernization of system and COVID-19 pandemic

 Bus services replaced BART for early-hour service starting in 2019.

 In order to expedite seismic retrofitting the Transbay Tunnel, significant schedule changes and reroutings commenced on February 11, 2019.
 The first inbound trains leave outer terminals around 5:00 am on weekdays, 6:00 am on Saturdays, and 8:00 am on Sundays and most holidays – the previous 4:00 am weekday start time was delayed to 5:00 for three years.
 Special express bus services were established or expanded to accommodate early riders.
 Agencies operating bus bridges include: AC Transit, WestCAT, Golden Gate Transit, County Connection, Tri Delta Transit, WHEELS, SamTrans, and Muni.
 Also weekday evening service was reduced from every 20 minutes to every 24 minutes to allow for construction work in one track of the Tube during those times.
 The SFO–Millbrae line was reinstated, and Sunday Dublin/Pleasanton–Daly City line trains were rerouted away from San Francisco at the Oakland Wye, with their terminus changed to Macarthur station.
 Sunday service to San Francisco resumed on February 16, 2020.
 Trains terminate at Montgomery station during single-tracking work and Daly City at other times.

-Amid the COVID-19 pandemic, ridership plummeted by 90% prompting reduced service hours, cut short turns on the Antioch Line, and longer train lengths to accommodate social distancing.
+Amid the COVID-19 pandemic, ridership plummeted by 90%, prompting reduced service hours, cut short turns on the Antioch Line, and longer train lengths to accommodate social distancing.
 As late as February 2021, ridership remained below 20% of usual levels.
 Federal financial aid was provided to maintain service levels, with BART being particularly affected by loss of ridership due to its relatively high farebox recovery.

 As of 2022, BART equipment included a ThinkPad running Windows 98.
 Parts for the system were sourced from eBay.

+As of January 2026, BART's ridership numbers were still less than 50% of pre-pandemic ridership levels while the agency faces a $400 million annual operating deficit.
+The California state government passed California Senate Bill 63 in October 2025 to address post-pandemic deficits across transit agencies in the Bay Area as federal relief funding runs out.
+The bill authorizes a five-county funding measure for the November 2026 ballot which, if approved by voters, will enact a 14-year sales tax to support transit agencies across the region, including BART.
+In February 2026, BART Board released a contingency plan outlining a significant reduction in services – including closing up to 15 stations, ending service at 9 pm, and increasing fares by 30–50%, among other cost-cutting measures – to begin in 2027 should voters reject the sales tax measure.